My Son Central Vietnam, Vietnam Travel Guide

 My Son itself involves walking on relatively flat paths.
 Marble Mountains (Da Nang) offer gentle climbs to pagodas and caves.
 Son Tra Peninsula (Da Nang) features trails for moderate hiking, leading to viewpoints.

 A popular activity from Hoi An to My Son sanctuary.
 The 40km route is mainly even, winding through rural villages and rice paddies.
 It requires moderate fitness.
-Hoi An countryside has numerous easy cycling routes.
+Hoi An countryside has numerous easy bike routes.

 Deepen your connection with the area's culture through engaging workshops and performances.